Human Microbiome Hub: Oral–Gut & Gut–Brain Axes

 Microbiome Scientist, Author & Founder of Next-Microbiome

-Ali Rıza Akın is a microbiome scientist with nearly 30 years of biotechnology and translational research experience in Silicon Valley.
-He is the discoverer of Christensenella californii, a novel human-associated microbial species linked to mucosal and metabolic health.
+Ali Rıza Akın is a microbiome scientist with nearly 30 years of experience in biotechnology and translational research, specializing in human-associated microbial ecosystems and their role in long-term health.

 -